 His teamster career drew him into the French and Indian War, during which he helped to supply the British Army.
 He soon became known as the “Old Wagoner.”
-He would accompany a General Edward Braddock on his ill fated campaign against the French and Indians at Fort Duquesne.
+He would accompany General Edward Braddock on his ill-fated campaign against the French and Indians at Fort Duquesne.
 He survived the campaign, but soon thereafter Morgan annoyed a superior officer who struck him with the flat of his sword.
 Morgan knocked the man out.
 For his impertinence, Morgan was punished with 500 lashes—typically fatal number.
-He survived the ordeal, carrying his scars and his disdain the rest of his life.
+He survived the ordeal, carrying his scars and his disdain for the rest of his life.
 Afterward, when Morgan retold the story, he commonly boasted that the British had miscounted, only giving him 499.

 Morgan eventually joined a company of rangers in the Shenandoah Valley.
 Outside Fort Ashby, Morgan and his companion were ambushed by Indians allied with the French.
 Morgan took a musket ball through the back of his neck that crushed his left jaw and exited his cheek, taking all his teeth on that side of his mouth.
-He miracolouly survived the encounter, but carried the scars with him for the rest of his life.
+He miraculously survived the encounter but carried the scars with him for the rest of his life.

 After the outbreak of the American Revolution, Morgan led a force of riflemen to reinforce the patriots laying siege to Boston in 1775.
 His company, known as “Morgan’s riflemen” marched from Virginia to Boston in 21 days, in what was called the Bee-Line March.
 These Southerners and frontiersmen quickly gained a reputation for their hard fighting ways and the incredible accuracy of their rifles.
 They also distinguished themselves through their dress.
 Morgan and his men wore hunting shirts, a distinctly American garment that soon struck fear in the British Army because of the known accuracy of the American riflemen, and soon became a common uniform item in the Continental Army.
 Later in 1775, Morgan joined the American expedition to invade Canada organized by General Benedict Arnold.
 During the Battle of Quebec, Arnold suffered a wound to his leg, forcing command of the American forces on Morgan.
 The combat, however, resulted in his capture along with 400 other Americans.
 His release several months later was followed by his promotion to colonel of the 11th Virginia Regiment.